What younger generations think about King Charles and the royals, in 7 charts

 Loading....

-The 18-to-24 age range is the only one where support for a republic outweighs support for a monarchy, with 35% supporting the idea of an elected head of state compared with 33% preferring a sovereign, a YouGov poll from March shows.

 Looking forward, it seems the royal family will need to do more to appeal to Generation Z if it is to survive.
-Despite Prince William being the most popular royal among this generation, just 44% of people aged 18 to 24 think he will make a good king when the time comes, compared with 86% of over-65s.
+Despite Prince William being one of the most popular royals among this generation, just 49% of people aged 18 to 24 think he will make a good king when the time comes, compared with 83% of over-65s, the YouGov poll conducted last week shows.

-And when asked whether they thought Britain would still have a monarchy in 100 years’ time, more people aged 18 to 24 said no (42%) than yes (38%), the same poll shows.

-Note: - This article was published on May 3 and updated later that day to include newly released polling.
+The 18-to-24 age range is the only one where support for a republic outweighs support for a monarchy, with 40% supporting the idea of an elected head of state compared with 36% preferring a sovereign, the same survey shows.